nagashimam/shiritori/README.md

 -dictation mode (CPU says a word and the user has to type it correctly in order to proceed to their turn.)

+-attack (CPU sometimes make mistakes and the user has to point out the mistake.)

 -timer (the user has to type a word within 30 seconds.)